AliciaTransmuted/rEFInd-chalkboard/README.md

 February 14,2024: Added image of common folder setup for rEFInd using haiku_loader.efi in folder Haiku under primary folder EFI.

 *** Please note: These additions only work with the 64 bit version of the Haiku installer.

+*** Also note: You should update to the latest version of the 64 bit Haiku installer before you attempt installation.

-It will NOT work with the 32 bit installer.
+*** Please note: Installation will NOT work with the 32 bit installer of Haiku on a UEFI device.